abhinema/handwritten_digit_recognition_mnist/README.md

 handwritten digit recognition using mnist data base for training.

 ### Prerequisites
-Handwritten digit recognition project work done on Ubuntu 18.04 with anaconda package installed.
+1. Handwritten digit recognition project work done on Ubuntu 18.04 with anaconda package installed.
+2. Images used for prediction are generated with white background and black font, refer test_fonts.png.
+In program images converted to iinverted colour for further processing.

 ### Installing
 To install dependencies in anaconda envirnment, please use below command: